 Four Foods High in Vitamin D

 Vitamin D is the only nutrient that your body produces when exposed to sunlight.
-Unfortunately, most people in the U.S. do not get enough sun exposure and are deficient in vitamin D.
+Unfortunately, most people in the U.S. do not get enough sun exposure and are deficient.

 The recommended daily value (DV) is 800 IU (20 mcg) of vitamin D per day from the foods you eat.

 If you are not getting enough sunlight and don’t eat foods rich in vitamin D, you should most likely take a supplement.
 Consider taking 600 to 800 IU of vitamin D (D3, the natural form of vitamin D).

 4 Foods That Are High in D:

 1- Salmon: 3.5-ounce (100-gram) contains 526 IU of vitamin D or 66% of the DV